sara-nl/clouddocs/vm-states.markdown

 This state **keeps blocking the resources** that the VM holds, so your quota keeps ticking.

 The OS running on the VM receives the corresponding **ACPI** signal, so that it can shut down gracefully.
 Persistent and non-persistent images will keep their changes for the next _Resume_ action.
-Non-persistent images will loose their changes if the VM is deleted in this status.
+If the VM is deleted in this status, non-persistent images will loose their changes, but persistent images will keep their changes.

 When you _Resume_ the VM (with the _Play_ button), it is immediately restored: first it will go to BOOT and then RUNNING.
 And the OS will boot again.

 #### Poweroff hard

->TODOcument
+_Poweroff_ brings the VM to the POWEROFF state, but first going through the SHUTDOWN state.
+The context of the VM is **not** saved.

+This state **keeps blocking the resources** that the VM holds, so your quota keeps ticking.

+The OS running on the VM does **not** notice anything.
+Persistent and non-persistent images will keep their changes for the next _Resume_ action.
+If the VM is deleted in this status, non-persistent images will loose their changes, but persistent images will keep their changes.

+When you _Resume_ the VM (with the _Play_ button), it is immediately restored: first it will go to BOOT and then RUNNING.
+And the OS will boot again.

 ###  The stop button